fwang/lhttpc/README.md

 # CHANGES
-Made minor changes to have lhttpc work on Erlang/OTP R17 or newer.
+Made minor changes to have lhttpc work with rebar3.

 # NOTICE
 **This project is not supported anymore.**